 Understanding the Forex Spread

-One way of looking at the general structure of any Forex trade is that all trades are conducted through middlemen who charge for their services.
-This charge, or the difference between the bidding price and the asking price for a trade, is called "the spread."
-To better understand the Forex spread and how it affects you, you must understand the general structure of any Forex trade.
+To better understand the forex spread and how it affects you, you must understand the general structure of any forex trade.
+One way of looking at the trade structure is that all trades are conducted through middlemen who charge for their services.
+This charge, or the difference between the bidding price and the asking price for a trade, is called the spread.

-Using our example above, the spread of 0.0004 British Pound (GBP) doesn't sound like much, but the larger the trade, even a small spread quickly adds up.
-Currency trades on the Forex typically involve larger amounts of money.
-As a retail trader, you may be trading only 10,000 GBP.
-But the average trade is much larger, around 1 million GBP.
-The 0.0004 spread in this average trade is 400 GBP, a more significant commission.
+Using the example above, the spread of 0.0004 British Pound (GBP) doesn't sound like much, but as a trade gets larger, even a small spread quickly adds up.
+Currency trades in forex typically involve larger amounts of money.
+As a retail trader, you may be trading only one 10,000-unit lot of GBP/USD.
+But the average trade is much larger, around one million units of GBP/USD.
+The 0.0004 spread in this larger trade is 400 GBP, which is a much more significant commission.

 How to Manage and Minimize the Spread

 - Trade only during the most favorable trading hours, when many buyers and sellers are in the market.
-As the number of buyers and sellers for a given currency pair increases, competition for this business increases and market makers often narrow their spreads to capture it.
+As the number of buyers and sellers for a given currency pair increases, competition and demand for the business increases and market makers often narrow their spreads to capture it.

 - Avoid buying or selling thinly traded currencies.
 Multiple market makers compete for business when you trade popular currencies, such as the GBP/USD pair.
-If you trade a thinly traded currency pair, there may be only a few market makers to accept the trade and, reflecting the lessened competition; they will maintain a wider spread.
+If you trade a thinly traded currency pair, there may be only a few market makers to accept the trade.
+Reflecting the lessened competition; they will maintain a wider spread.